Spencer Torkelson Player Props: Tigers vs. Twins

 Spencer Torkelson At The Plate

-- Torkelson leads Detroit with 61 hits, batting .224 this season with 25 extra-base hits.
+- Torkelson has 62 hits, which ranks first among Detroit hitters this season, while batting .225 with 25 extra-base hits.

-- He has homered in eight games this season (11.1%), homering in 2.6% of his plate appearances.
+- In 11.0% of his games this season, he has homered, and 2.6% of his trips to the dish.

-- Torkelson has had an RBI in 25 games this year (34.7%), including seven multi-RBI outings (9.7%).
-He has also driven home three or more of his team's runs in two contests.
+- In 34.2% of his games this year, Torkelson has driven in at least one run.
+In seven of those games (9.6%) he recorded two or more RBI, while he was responsible for three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.